wwood/bacterial_dating_aerobic_predictor/README.md

 $ ./5_apply_respiration_genes.py --input-csv data/bacdive_scrape_20230315.json.parsed.anaerobe_vs_aerobe.with_cyanos.csv --output-csv data/bacdive_scrape_20230315.json.parsed.anaerobe_vs_rest.with_cyanos.apply_respiration_gene_new_class.csv --respiration-genes data/aerobic_repiration_by_species_in_gtdb_r202_final.txt --set-as-new-class
 ```

-So now we have 6 datasets.
+So now we have the datasets.
 To do family-wise GroupKFold validation, we exclude >=20% of the data from training, where no family is both in the training and test sets:
 ```
 $ ./6_split_families.py -i data/bacdive_scrape_20230315.json.parsed.anaerobe_vs_rest.with_cyanos.csv --training-families data/training_families.txt --testing-families data/testing_families.txt
 ```

-Create a list of dataset files so we can start to do these things in parallel
+Create a list of dataset files so we can start to do these things in parallel.

+TODO: Add no_cyano dataset to this list
 ```
 $ echo \
    bacdive_scrape_20230315.json.parsed.anaerobe_vs_rest.with_cyanos.csv \